2400/git-lab/README.md

     * Go to your repository on GitHub
     * Are the changes you made online?

     **I encourage you to learn more about Git.
-It is an essential tool for every CS student.**
+It is an essential tool for every computer science professional.**
 ----

 <div align="center">